iuiou/FedVSE/README.md

 **This repository aims to provide a prototype system for our system FedVSE, which serve as a privacy-preserving and efficient vector search engine for federated databases**

-Details and algorithms of our full paper is available in our repository and please refer to FedVSE_fullpaper.pdf
+Details of our engine's algorithms is available in our repository and please refer to [FedVSE_fullpaper.pdf](https://github.com/iuiou/FedVSE/blob/master/FedVSE_fullpaper.pdf).

 # Environment